-Home working should continue to be the preferred option wherever possible.
+Home working is a compulsary option wherever possible.

 If it is not possible to resume work, then the strengthened provisions for total temporary layoff remain in place.